The Franchise King® | Learn How To Become A Franchisee

 To match you to a franchise he can get paid a commission on.

-But know this: He can always come up with other franchises spur of the moment, especially if you’ve said no to the 3 franchises he presented.
+But know this: he can always come up with other franchises spur of the moment, especially if you’ve said no to the 3 franchises he presented.
 And good franchise brokers know how to adapt to what you say you want in a business-as they should. secrets of franchising consultants

 Franchise Consultant Secret #2: